VanshSh/tenzies_game/README.md

 - Roll until all dice are the same.
 - Click each die to freeze it at its current value between rolls.
 - Player with least number of times Die Rolled wins the game.
-  > You can also change the number in between the
+  > You can also change the number in between the game

- game.

 ---